Battle of Bilbao

-The Battle of Bilbao, part of the War in the North in the Spanish Civil War, saw the Nationalist Army capture Bilbao and the rest of the Basque Country that was still being held by the Spanish Republic.
+The Battle of Bilbao (Batalla de Bilbao, Bilboko gudua), part of the War in the North in the Spanish Civil War, saw the Nationalist Army capture Bilbao and the rest of the Basque Country that was still being held by the Spanish Republic.

 Background

 Triumphant nationalist forces parade through Bilbao; a Panzer I light tank passes several armoured vehicles.

 Bilbao was the capital of the autonomous Basque area, which had been established by the Spanish Republic after the war began to reward Basque nationalist support of the Republic.
 The Basque people in Spain generally inhabit four provinces: Navarre, Álava, Gipuzkoa and Biscay.
 The Basque nationalists were dominant in the last two provinces.
 Navarre and Álava had rallied to the rising against the Republic.

 The Spanish Nationalist troops gained Gipuzkoa early in the war with the fall of Irún in August and San Sebastián on 13 September 1936, isolating the Basque Country and the zone held by the Northern Republicans from the French border.
 On 31 March, the Nationalists, led by the General Emilio Mola, launched an offensive against Biscay Province.
 The Basque troops had to retire, and by June, the Nationalists had reached the outskirts of Bilbao.